katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 On the managed nodes, you need a way to communicate, which is normally SSH.
 By default this uses SFTP.
-If that's not available, you can switch to SCP in :ref:`ansible.cfg <ansible_configuration_settings>`.
+If that's not available, you can switch to SCP in :ref:`assible.cfg <assible_configuration_settings>`.
 You also need Python 2 (version 2.6 or later) or Python 3 (version 3.5 or later).

 .. note::

-   * If you have SELinux enabled on remote nodes, you will also want to install libselinux-python on them before using any copy/file/template related functions in Ansible.
-You can use the :ref:`yum module<yum_module>` or :ref:`dnf module<dnf_module>` in Ansible to install this package on remote systems that do not have it.
+   * If you have SELinux enabled on remote nodes, you will also want to install libselinux-python on them before using any copy/file/template related functions in Assible.
+You can use the :ref:`yum module<yum_module>` or :ref:`dnf module<dnf_module>` in Assible to install this package on remote systems that do not have it.

-   * By default, before the first Python module in a playbook runs on a host, Ansible attempts to discover a suitable Python interpreter on that host.
-You can override the discovery behavior by setting the :ref:`ansible_python_interpreter<ansible_python_interpreter>` inventory variable to a specific interpreter, and in other ways.
+   * By default, before the first Python module in a playbook runs on a host, Assible attempts to discover a suitable Python interpreter on that host.
+You can override the discovery behavior by setting the :ref:`assible_python_interpreter<assible_python_interpreter>` inventory variable to a specific interpreter, and in other ways.
 See :ref:`interpreter_discovery` for details.

-   * Ansible's :ref:`raw module<raw_module>`, and the :ref:`script module<script_module>`, do not depend
+   * Assible's :ref:`raw module<raw_module>`, and the :ref:`script module<script_module>`, do not depend
      on a client side install of Python to run.
-Technically, you can use Ansible to install a compatible version of Python using the :ref:`raw module<raw_module>`, which then allows you to use everything else.
+Technically, you can use Assible to install a compatible version of Python using the :ref:`raw module<raw_module>`, which then allows you to use everything else.
      For example, if you need to bootstrap Python 2 onto a RHEL-based system, you can install it as follows:

      .. code-block:: shell

-        $ ansible myhost --become -m raw -a "yum install -y python2"
+        $ assible myhost --become -m raw -a "yum install -y python2"

 .. _what_version:

-Selecting an Ansible version to install
+Selecting an Assible version to install
 ---------------------------------------

-Which Ansible version to install is based on your particular needs.
-You can choose any of the following ways to install Ansible:
+Which Assible version to install is based on your particular needs.
+You can choose any of the following ways to install Assible:

 * Install the latest release with your OS package manager (for Red Hat Enterprise Linux (TM), CentOS, Fedora, Debian, or Ubuntu).
 * Install with ``pip`` (the Python package manager).
-* Install ``ansible-base`` from source to access the development (``devel``) version to develop or test the latest features.
+* Install ``assible-base`` from source to access the development (``devel``) version to develop or test the latest features.

 .. note::

-	You should only run ``ansible-base`` from ``devel`` if you are modifying ``ansible-base``, or trying out features under development.
+	You should only run ``assible-base`` from ``devel`` if you are modifying ``assible-base``, or trying out features under development.
 This is a rapidly changing source of code and can become unstable at any point.

-Ansible creates new releases two to three times a year.
+Assible creates new releases two to three times a year.
 Due to this short release cycle, minor bugs will generally be fixed in the next release rather than maintaining backports on the stable branch.
 Major bugs will still have maintenance releases when needed, though these are infrequent.